jorobogdanov/gb-woo-bgn-eur/readme.txt

 2. Plugin settings page

 == Changelog ==

+= 1.3 =
+* Fixed a bug where second price in euro for the old price was not removed for variable products when this options is active in the settings.

+= 1.2 =
+* A correction has been made of the mark up of the secondary currency.

 = 1.1 =
 * Removed parentheses around the EUR price and added a slash (/) as a separator.